Manage and Edit New Submissions

 4. Click on the Yes button if you want to include this new submission's page in your RSS/Blog It! feed.

-5. Finally, build the page to accept the submission and put it live on your site.
+6. Build the page to accept the submission and publish it live on your site.

 Moving New Submissions